AkramsBookshelf/GCT-Git/CloneRepo.md

 ---

-# 🎉 New Achievement: Assignment Ready Locally!
+# 🎉 New Achievement: Repository Cloned!
 You’ve successfully cloned your GitHub repository to your local computer.
 You now have a **personal, working copy** of your assignment and can safely make changes.
 When ready, you can **commit your work** and **push it back to GitHub**, following the same workflow used by professional developers.